Drew-Alleman/Plutonium-Vsat-Hack/README.md

 I recommend using either [Xenos Injector](https://www.unknowncheats.me/forum/general-programming-and-reversing/124013-xenos-injector-v2-3-2-a.html) or [Guided Hacking DLL Injector ](https://guidedhacking.com/resources/guided-hacking-dll-injector.4/) Make sure to use manuel map injection.
 Im not too familiar with the GH injector but i know its trusted and ive heard good things.  <br> For Xenos you can find this under advanced settings. ![Manual Map](/Showcase/manual_map.jpg)

 # How To Compile
+1. Make sure precompiled headers is off <br>
+2. Make sure output file is a dll.
-Build under Release -> x86 -> Local Windows Debugger
+3. Build under Release -> x86 -> Local Windows Debugger

 # Direct Download
 you can go to [releases](https://github.com/Drew-Alleman/Plutonium-Vsat-Hack/releases/) to download the latest compiled dll.